natgo/wt-wiki-scraper/wikitext-transpiled/fleet/VS-8.md

 Using the VS-8 as a minelayer can cause the enemy team to play defensively and cautiously.
 To do this, when spawned into the match head full speed to either capture point and cover the zone with mines.
 The biggest issue with the VS-8 is, when she carries her mines, a single shot from a destroyer cannon on one of the mines on the ramp will cause it to explode and sink the minelayer.

 If getting close to the capture points feels too risky, head towards the enemy spawn zones, and in between their spawn and the capture points lay the mines.
 The enemy ships will be focused on rushing to the capture points, they will not be paying much attention to the water and thus will run into the mines then only realise when it's too late that they have entered a minefield.
 In case the enemy ships do notice, start to turn, but are very close to the mine, you can fire at the mine, the VS-8 MG 151's will cause the mine to explode and thus destroy the ships.

 If engaging an enemy destroyer which has not noticed the VS-8, come along side the side the guns are not facing then overtake it and drop a single mine or two in its path.
 As soon as her bow runs over the mine, boom she goes.
 Another option is to lay some mines beside the enemy ship and then withdraw but shoot the mines as the VS-8 is withdrawing and watch her explode.
 Once the mines have all been used, the VS-8 can be used as a lightning fast gun ship to reap havoc onto the enemy team.

 '''Without Mines'''

 Without mines installed, the VS-8 becomes an gunship, its lighting fast speed, its four MG 151 cannons, and its good manoeuvrability at high speed allow for it to sneak up to the capture points and take them before the enemy.
 It also allows for the ship to set up ambushes by heading full speed into places that conceal the ship i.e. caves, buildings, behind walls or rocks.
 One of the competitive advantages of the VS-8 is its size, since the ship is long most enemy players will shoot its aft section.
 When the mines have not been equipped, most of the bullets will pass though the ship since this section is empty and contains no critical elements.
 The only rounds that will cause a major issue are HE rounds since they explode on or just after contact with a surface.
 Even a few shots could penetrate the rear ammunition storage room, which is located in the mid-section and set it off.
-The VS-8 is a great costal ship hunter in this configuration, the lack of mines allows for it to get close without the fear of denotating without warning in combat.
+The VS-8 is a great coastal ship hunter in this configuration, the lack of mines allows for it to get close without the fear of denotating without warning in combat.

 '''How to defeat another VS-8 in combat'''

 The major weakness of the VS-8 is its midship section that contains all the vital elements: bridge, crew, radio, engine and ammunition rooms.
 A few well placed shots here will knock out the ship with even a single HE round from a large- or medium-size calibre cannon will destroy the ship.
 The VS-8 has its ammunition rooms split into two: one at the back of the midship and one located just in the front in the bow section.
 A single powerful HE round, or a focused salvo of API or a time-fused HE round entering the ammunition rooms will cause the ship to explode.
 The majority of the crew is located in the midship section, along with all the midship turrets, aft turret, ammunition storage for all turrets, fuel tanks, both engines, water pumps, radio station and the bridge.
 Spraying machine gun bullets or autocannon rounds in this one section will knock out the ship.
 If the VS-8 has her mines installed, load a HE round and fire at the aft section of the ship.
 If the ship doesn't have a large or medium cannon with a HE round, focus fire on the midship and before the VS-8 can react the ship will be knocked out of action.

 '''Major threats'''

 * [[PG 02]], [[Sparviero]], any Fairmile D ([[Fairmile D (601)|601]], [[Fairmile D (617)|617]], [[Fairmile D (697)|697]], [[Fairmile D (5001)|5001]]), SGB boats ([[SGB Grey Fox|S304]], [[SGB Grey Goose|S309]]) & [[GIS 811]] : these ships sport quick firing autocannons, high-speed low-profile engagements, which make detecting these ships almost impossible until it's too late.
 Their armaments are able to shred the VS-8 apart and any hit in midships will cause the VS-8 to be knocked out.
 * Destroyers: the VS-8 can be a menace to any destroy but it will only take a single hit with one of their main guns to the midship to destroy the VS-8.
 * Fighter aircraft: any fighter is able to strafe and knock out the crew which are located in mid and bow sections.
 If the VS-8 has mines on the stern a single rocket or bomb hit will detonate them all sending the VS-8 by the bottom.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->